 You’re driving along, and out of nowhere, another vehicle slams into you because the driver ignored a stop sign or red light.
 They were clearly at fault, but when you ask about their insurance, you can’t seem to get a straight answer.
 Eventually, the police arrive and ask both of you for proof of insurance.
 It turns out that the other driver doesn’t have insurance after all.
 They say something about not having the money to pay the premiums anymore.
 Now you’re in pain, you need to see a doctor, and your car is wrecked, but there’s no way to collect damages from the other driver.

 This kind of situation is more common than you might think.
 About 12 percent of Georgia motorists are driving illegally without insurance, and the cost is the most likely reason.
-If one of them causes a crash that leaves you with damages, uninsured motorist coverage is your best chance of getting your costs covered.
+If an uninsured driver causes a crash that results in damages, uninsured motorist coverage offers your greatest opportunity to recover your costs.
 Uninsured/underinsured motorist coverage, sometimes called UM/UI, will pay your bodily injury and property damage costs, up to the limits of the policy, for a collision caused by an uninsured motorist.
 You don’t have to be driving, either – UM/UI will also cover damages if you are struck by an uninsured motorist while walking, riding a bike, or riding on public transportation.
 You may need to prove the other driver was mostly at fault if this isn’t made clear by the police report.
 Your car accident attorney may be able to help if the insurance company denies your claim for “fault” reasons.

 What Is Collision Insurance?
 Does Collision Cover Uninsured Motorist Situations?